 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Newington is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Newington is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Newington who work in office and administrative support (14.39%), management occupations (10.33%), and sales jobs (9.82%).

 Also of interest is that Newington has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Newington are very well educated compared to the average community in the nation: 39.87% of adults in Newington have a bachelor's degree or even advanced degree.
+The education level of Newington citizens is very high relative to the national average among all cities (21.84%): 39.87% of adults in Newington have a bachelor's degree or even advanced degree.

 The per capita income in Newington in 2010 was $38,255, which is lower middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $153,020 for a family of four.